olufekosamuel/proxify-test/README.md

 4. Everything you need is in the **src** directory

 #### How to show us your results:
-1. Push your results to your private repo
+1. Push your results to your public repo
 2. Give access to maurice@proxify.io

 #### What you should show us: